umeanz/umeanz/README.md

 ##Thank u for visiting 👋
 ------------------------
+I am a eger to be developer.
+My back ground is Mechanical Eng and now studying for Mechatronics.
+To be robotics Eng, I eager to learn coding.
 <!--
 **umeanz/umeanz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.